skashequr/Frontend_Abschlussprojekt_Tasty/README.md

 ## Demo

-A live demo of the Tasty App is available at: [.... ](https://delightful-cheesecake-9b19f0.netlify.app/) (hosted on Netlify)
+A live demo of the Tasty App is available at: [Click Heare ](https://delightful-cheesecake-9b19f0.netlify.app/) (hosted on Netlify)

 ## About the Tasty App